-In this offline lecture, Harkirat expands on the previous Next.js lectures by introducing database interactions using Prisma ORM
+In this offline lecture, Harkirat expands on the previous Next.js lectures by introducing database interactions using Prisma ORM, implementing better fetching techniques, creating a singleton Prisma client instance, and exploring Server Actions for executing server-side code directly from components.

 In the last lecture, we covered the basics of building a Next.js application with server-side rendering, API routes, and client-side interactivity.
 We explored how to fetch data from an API and render it on the server-side, as well as how to create API routes within our Next.js application to handle backend logic.
 Well, In this lecture, we will dive deeper into more advanced topics related to building a full-stack application with Next.js.Specifically, we will explore the following: